 Brookhaven leads various technical coordination efforts for the upgrade of the ATLAS detector, including constructing the new silicon tracker, liquid argon electronics, and the new muon chambers.

-Much of the work for the U.S. LHC Accelerator Research Program uses Brookhaven's Relativistic Heavy Ion Collider (RHIC) as a "test bed" for the beam-based development of devices destined for the LHC.
+Much of the work for the U.S. LHC Accelerator Research Program (LARP) uses Brookhaven's Relativistic Heavy Ion Collider (RHIC) as a "test bed" for the beam-based development of devices destined for the LHC, and Brookhaven physicists with expertise in accelerators and magnet designs make important contributions to this work.
 The LHC tune and chromaticity feedback hardware and algorithms, for example, were developed through collaboration between LARP and CERN in the RHIC collider.
-LARP will continue to perform R&D aimed at supporting LHC upgrades that strive to increase the LHC luminosity even further.
-For example, if "electron lenses" can be validated in action in RHIC, they may be used to combat the fundamental nonlinear disruptions caused by the beam-beam effect in both colliders.
-BNL is also taking a leading role in an international collaboration to develop "crab cavities," which, if successful, will allow proton bunches to collide (slightly) sideways as they pass through the collision points in the LHC, increasing luminosity while also allowing larger crossing angles to further minimize the damage done by the beam-beam effect.
+“Electron lenses," first operated in the Tevatron at Fermilab and used successfully at RHIC to compensate for beam-beam disruptions in colliding proton beams, are also considered for the LHC, although in a configuration where they are part of the collimation system.
+Brookhaven physicists have also been leaders in an international collaboration to develop "crab cavities," which allow proton bunches to collide (slightly) sideways as they pass through collision points to increase luminosity while also allowing larger crossing angles to further minimize the damage done by the beam-beam effect.